English Civil War: Second English Civil War (1648–1649)

-In the North of England, Major-General John Lambert fought a successful campaign against several Royalist uprisings, the largest being that of Sir Marmaduke Langdale in Cumberland.
+In the North of England, Major-General John Lambert fought a successful campaign against several Royalist uprisings, the largest being that of Marmaduke Langdale in Cumberland.
 Thanks to Lambert's successes, the Scottish commander, the Duke of Hamilton, had to take a western route through Carlisle in his pro-Royalist Scottish invasion of England.
 The Parliamentarians under Cromwell engaged the Scots at the Battle of Preston (17–19 August).
 The battle took place largely at Walton-le-Dale near Preston, Lancashire, and resulted in a victory for Cromwell's troops over the Royalists and Scots commanded by Hamilton.
 This victory marked the end of the Second English Civil War.

 Nearly all the Royalists who had fought in the First Civil War had given their word not to bear arms against Parliament, and many, like Lord Astley, were therefore bound by oath not to take any part in the second conflict.
-So the victors in the Second Civil War showed little mercy to those who had brought war into the land again.
-On the evening of the surrender of Colchester, Parliamentarians had Sir Charles Lucas and Sir George Lisle shot.
+So, the victors in the Second Civil War showed little mercy to those who had brought war into the land again.
+On the evening of the surrender of Colchester, Parliamentarians had Charles Lucas and George Lisle shot.
 Parliamentary authorities sentenced the leaders of the Welsh rebels, Major-General Rowland Laugharne, Colonel John Poyer and Colonel Rice Powel to death, but executed only Poyer (25 April 1649), having selected him by lot.
-Of five prominent Royalist peers who had fallen into Parliamentary hands, three – the Duke of Hamilton, the Earl of Holland, and Lord Capel, one of the Colchester prisoners and a man of high character – were beheaded at Westminster on 9 March.
+Of five prominent Royalist peers who had fallen into Parliamentary hands, three – the Duke of Hamilton, the Henry Rich, Earl of Holland, and Arthur Capell, one of the Colchester prisoners and a man of high character – were beheaded at Westminster on 9 March.